Thursday, December 13, 2012

 When we first introduced our Dark Chocolate Balsamic Vinegar, we wondered if we could reasonably expect to convince our fans that this is more than a ‘dessert’ ingredient.
 Well, we doubt no longer!
 After a few days of experimenting with this alluring condiment in Nan’s test kitchen, we are convinced that this can be a versatile and exciting part of sweet AND savory dishes.

 This pairing with arugula is inspired.
 The strong peppery taste of the greens are countered beautifully by the rich savory chocolate.
-If you are unfamiliar with arugula and its spicier than spinach taste, you may want to.
+If you are unfamiliar with arugula and its spicier than spinach taste, you may want to try it.
 Of all vegetables, arugula (also known as ‘rocket’) is highest in bone building calcium, magnesium and manganese.
 And if the health benefits do not sway you, perhaps this will; arugula has been considered an aphrodisiac in Italy since Roman times.
 So technically we should tell you this is two aphrodisiacs on one plate… prepare at your own risk!

 vinaigrette